On this page

 Two Kinds of Analytics: Search and Click

-We provide two different kinds of analytics: one that looks closely at your users’ search behavior (search analytics), and another that measures what they do after a search (click analytics):
+There are actually two different kinds of analytics: one that looks closely at your users’ search behavior (Search Analytics), and another that measures what they do after a search (Click Analytics).

-- Search Analytics facilitates modeling by breaking down user searches into numerous categories of data, like popular searches, number of “no results”, and filter usage.
-We’ll go into greater detail here.
+Search Analytics facilitates modeling by breaking down user searches into numerous categories of data, like popular searches, number of “no results”, and filter usage.
 The goal of search analytics is to ensure that your search experience be data-driven.

 To give a preview of how these metrics can help, let’s compare 3 queries that use different words to convey the same intent (to find an eco-friendly refrigerator):